brandur/php-mbstring-overload-tests/README.md

 Multibyte String Function Overloading
 =====================================

 This is a simple test to prove that PHP's [mbstring function overloading](http://php.net/manual/en/mbstring.overload.php) is working as expected.
-Function overloading in this case replaces non-unicode string function implementations (e.g. `substr` and `strlen`) with unicode safe versions (e.g. `mb_substr` and `mb_sstrlen`).
+Function overloading in this case replaces non-unicode string function implementations (e.g. `substr` and `strlen`) with unicode safe versions (e.g. `mb_substr` and `mb_strlen`).

 Run the tests with the following: